rakshiii2605/python-basics/README.md

 2. weather_app.py – Get city weather details from OpenWeatherMap API.
 3. news_app.py – Fetch and display top headlines using News API.

-# Week 7: Data Analysis with Pandas
+# Week 8: Final Mini Project

 ### 🎯 Goal
 Learn how to analyze and manipulate data using Pandas.